MX-Linux/ntpsec-modified-init/README.md

-# ntpsec-modified-init
+# avahi-sysvinit-compat
-modified init script for ntpsec
+sysvinit script for avahi